Thippeswamygit/AutomationQA1/README.md

 2019 June
 editing the file second time
-now editng one more time this is the third time third time editing is done
+now editng one more time this is the third time fourth time editing and we deleted one line in fourth editing lets see how it is in fourth time